 Requirements for Whistleblower Protection

-- As an employee in the United States, you’re entitled to nonhazardous working conditions
+- As an employee in the United States, you have the right to nonhazardous working conditions

 - An employer may not discriminate against you during your employment, or in the hiring or firing process